 69% of Americans admit to using their smartphones in bathrooms.

 “I can’t live without my phone!”
 Let’s face it, most of us are guilty of saying this.
 But maybe we’re taking it a bit too far.
 A recently conducted study revealed that majority of Americans are guilty of using their smartphones in bathrooms.
-Are you guilty of doing the same?
 Check out our infographic to learn more.

-As the infographic above shows, the survey by cloud-based online service MiMedia found that 69% of smartphone users bring their phones into the restroom.
-Broken down even further, the study found that more than 59% of users browse social media websites, 32% participate in online shopping, and 8% check their dating profiles–all from the comfort of the toilet.
+As the infographic above shows, a survey by MiMedia found that 69% of smartphone users bring their phones into the restroom.
+Broken down even further, the study found that more than 59% of users browse social media websites, 32% participate in online shopping, and 8% check their dating profiles–all from the comfort of the toilet seat.

 Smartphones in bathrooms: Is this a big deal?